AdamSobieski/Argumentation/README.md

 <script id="argument1" type="application/argument+xml" src="cid:part1" />
 ```

 Text and hypertext could be automatically processed from and obtained from argument-related formats and data.

-Algorithms could process and verify that message parts in these formats contained variations of the same content.
+Algorithms could process and verify that message parts in these formats, text, hypertext, and argument-related data, were variations of the same content.